aodhanlutetiae/dj/excel2.md

 >=C2+C3+C4

-It will give you the sum of the cells C2, C3 and C4, which is the total number of bags from the top three retailer chains (by numbers of bags)

 <br />
 ![pic zero](/images/walkthroughs/e_calc1.png)

 <br />
+It will give you the sum of the cells C2, C3 and C4, which is the total number of bags in 2019-20 from the top three retailer chains (by numbers of bags)

 When you select the cell (which shows around 280 million), you can see the calculation (=C2+C3+C4) in the upper left of the sheet:

 <br />